ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 deposits or withdraws tokens.

 Here is a simple example.
-Note that for the sake of simplicity the table only has has three digits after the decimal point, so the numbers are not accurate.
+Note that for the sake of simplicity the table only has has three digits after the decimal point, and we ignore the
+0.3% trading fee so the numbers are not accurate.

 | Event                                                    |  reserve0  | reserve1 | reserve0 * reserve1 | Average exchange rate (token1 / token0) |
 | -------------------------------------------------------- |       --------: |      ----------: |       ----------------: | -----------------------  |